Updated on April 11th, 2022

 Scholarships for Transfer Students

-If you and your student are wondering, “Are there scholarships for transfer students?” the answer is, “Yes, transfer student scholarships are available.”
+If you and your student are wondering, “Are there scholarship opportunities for transfer students?” the answer is, “Yes, transfer student scholarship opportunities are available.”

 Transfer scholarships can come in all shapes and sizes, though most are offered by educational institutions, limiting applicants to enrolled students.
-Beyond that, some are need-based, while others are academic scholarships for transfer students that focus on merit.
-There are even full-ride scholarships for transfer students, specifically at some institutions.
+Beyond that, some college scholarships are need-based, while others are academic scholarships for transfer students focusing on merit and academic achievement.
+There are even merit scholarships and full-tuition scholarships for transfer students, specifically at some institutions.

-Like other scholarships, eligibility requirements vary.
-Along with transferring to a qualifying school, your student may need to be coming from a particular college system.
-Residency in a certain state could be part of the equation, as well as a history of a strong academic performance.
-Membership in a particular organization – such as a sorority, fraternity, or honors society – could potentially be a must.
+Like most scholarships, eligibility requirements vary.
+Along with transferring to a qualifying school, your student may need to come from a particular college system.
+Residency in a certain state could be part of the scholarship eligibility equation, as well as academic achievements such as a history of strong academic achievement.
+Membership in a particular organization – such as a sorority, fraternity, or honors society – could potentially be a must for several scholarships, too.

-Here are just some of the institutions and organizations offering college transfer scholarships, including a mix of need-based, merit-based, and full-ride transfer scholarships:
+Here are just some of the institutions and organizations offering scholarships for transfer students, including a mix of financial need-based, merit-based, and full tuition scholarships:

 - Augustana College